-The StormWash 42 features stainless steel that won't show fingerprints; it will always look clean.
-It opens from the front with space for silverware, a third rack for extra space, and auto-release door drying.
-It keeps dishes organized and has a StormWash cleaning approach with jets that spray from all sides.
+The StormWash 42 dishwasher opens from the front and has space for silverware, an auto-release door drying feature, and an extra rack for more space.
+It keeps dishes organized and the stainless steel won't show fingerprints, which means less cleaning for you.
+It also has the StormWash cleaning approach with jets that spray from all sides.

 Has adjustable middle and lower racks to expand capacity.
 Equipped with a Sani-Rinse option, a high-heat final rinse that eliminates over 99.99% of bacteria.
 Operates at 44 dBA, so it's one of the quieter options.
 Has 2 stemware holders in the middle rack to secure wine glasses.

 Not all the parts required for installation are included, which consumers expected for the higher price.

 Adjustable rack model with third rack for flatware and small items.
 Fully integrated control panel.
 Features 5 cycles including quick rinse.
 Offers steam pre-wash and hi-temp sanitizing rinse.
 Fingerprint-resistant stainless steel finish.
 Designed for quiet 46-dBA operation.

 Can be challenging to install.
 Third rack limits top rack space.

 Has a fingerprint-resistant finish.
 Intuitive soil sensor detects how dirty dishes are and adjusts settings accordingly.
 Has a final heating mode to deliver dry dishes at the end of the cycle.
 Easy operation with a 1-touch button and a Cycle Memory which remembers your last-used cleaning setting.

 It's not as quiet as some consumers hoped, and the previous model held slightly more upright items.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.